TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 19/Psalms 19.8.md

 ---

-The precepts of Jehovah are right, rejoicing the heart: The commandment of Jehovah is pure, enlightening the eyes.
+Yahweh's precepts are right, rejoicing the heart.
+Yahweh's commandment is pure, enlightening the eyes.